How to Start Playing Mahjong Online (Step-by-Step)

 I didn’t know there were different types of mahjong until I accidentally joined a Riichi game and had no clue what was happening.
 So here’s the lowdown:

-- American Mahjong: My go-to.
-Uses jokers, a yearly card, and is big in the U.S. If you’ve got a family member who plays, it’s probably this version.
+• American Mahjong: My go-to.
+Uses Jokers, a yearly NMJL card, and is big in the U.S. If you’ve got a family member who plays, it’s probably this version.
+It’s also the main style played on I Love Mahj — perfect for beginners.

-- Japanese Mahjong (Riichi): Fast-paced, strategic, and totally addicting once you get the rules.
+• Japanese Mahjong (Riichi): Fast-paced, strategic, and totally addicting once you get the rules.
 You’ll see more of this style in online tournaments.
+(We cover some of the best AI Mahjong platforms if you want to practice offline.)

 Each type has a slightly different rhythm and set of rules – so don’t be afraid to experiment.
 I bounce between them depending on how serious I’m feeling.